Lake Garda Ferries and Boat Rides

 Cross Channel Car Ferries

 I know a lot of Brits like driving to Lake Garda and at some point you will need to get across to mainland Europe.
 For most people the quickest and cheapest routes will be from Dover or Folkestone to Calais, Dunkirk and Boulogne.
 This short hop of around 90 minutes is well serviced by very large operators like P&O ferries, Sea France or Norfolk Line.
 They sail every hour or two through out the day and it is much less stressful than going to an airport.
 Book ahead and you can get some pretty good deals as well!
 We have recently got a return crossing for around £35 or so, which really is good value.
-We found a great website that compares all the ferry companies in one easy go.
-If you want to find the best deal, fill out the search box below and see who is cheapest:

 The car ferries offer the best value for money.
 Although not as quick as some of the other boats, they are by far the cheapest.
 They also give you the chance to take your car across the lake, which can actually often be a lot quicker than driving.
 The lower deck is for vehicles to drive on and off.
 The middle decks have lots of seating inside with a bar, toilets etc. The top deck is open and this is where we love to sit and sun ourselves while admiring the fantastic scenery.